houseabsolute/ubi/README.md

 You can install it by hand by downloading the latest [release from the releases page](https://github.com/houseabsolute/ubi/releases).

-There are also bootstrap install scripts that provide a half-assed implementation of `ubi`:
+There are also bootstrap installer scripts that provide a half-assed implementation of `ubi`:

 ### Linux and macOS